 The following statement, initiated by Lambeth Unison, has been passed by a number of union branches and is being circulated throughout the movement.
 Please put the statement to your branch or other union organisation, Labour-affiliated or not (or in your Labour Party).
-A model motion for this is posted as a comment below.
-If you pass it please also circulate to other branches, trades councils, etc. If you’ve passed it or for more information email Gemma Short at email@example.com
+A model motion for proposing this is included below.
+If you pass it please also circulate to other branches, trades councils, etc. If you’ve passed it or for more information email email@example.com

 For more information and resources for campaigning against the anti-union laws, see here.